masumbillah/react-canvas/README.md

-# React Photo Canvas
+# Getting Started with Create React App

-This project build by only react js(latest version), Redux, Redux thunk and React dnd from scratch.

-## Now get start

-At first pull the repo and install modules.
-### `npm i`
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

 In the project directory, you can run: